MrFarland/DM-Operations-Center/Module/10-conditions.md

 ### Frightened
 [Home](home) > [Conditions](conditions) > Frightened {.small-text}

-- Afraid of the creature that caused the effect.
+- Afraid of creature causing the effect.
 - [Disadvantage](disadvantage) on checks if source in sight.
 - [Disadvantage](disadvantage) on attacks if source in sight.
 - Cannot willingly move closer to source.